 A few investors panicked and sold off their shares in the show, but many at that first performance realized that this unusual musical had potential.
 R&H made extensive revisions while the show played Boston.
-At the suggestion of an ensemble member, a minor number was re-set as a choral piece.
+At the suggestion of an ensemble member, a duet was re-set as a choral piece.
 When DeMille staged the revised song with the chorus coming down to the footlights in a V formation singing "O-K-L-A-H-O-M-A, Oklahoma!
 Yeeeow!," the rousing number left audiences cheering and gave the show a new title.
 The creative team continued tinkering until one night an exhausted Rodgers put his foot down, saying, "You know what's wrong with this show?
 Nothing!
 Now everybody pipe down and let's go to bed."

 As the brash but loveable Curly, baritone Alfred Drake began his reign as Broadway's top male musical star and as the playful Ado Annie, Celeste Holm earned the stardom she would retain on stage and screen into the next century.
-The reviews were almost unanimous raves, and block-long lines formed at the box office the next day.
+The reviews were almost unanimous raves, and block-long lines formed at the box office the next morning.

 Wartime audiences embraced this reassuring, all-American show, and the skeptics who had scoffed in New Haven pretended that they always knew "Dick and Oscar" were a sure-fire combination.
 Oklahoma became a cultural phenomenon, setting a new long-run record for Broadway musicals.
-It also ran for three years in London, toured the U.S. for seven years and made its millions of dollars.
-By the time the run ended, backers saw an astounding 2,500% return on their investment.
+It also ran for three years in London, toured the U.S. for seven years and made millions of dollars.
+By the time the original run ended, backers saw an astounding 2,500% return on their investment.

 While Rodgers and Hammerstein were not saints, they had genuine faith in the qualities espoused in their shows goodness, fairness, romance, etc. Now dismissed as cornball or "hokey," such things meant a great deal in the mid-20th Century, and they keep the works of Rodgers and Hammerstein popular today.
 Rodgers had his own view, as expressed in his autobiography

-Hart's death signified the end of an era.
 The musical comedy had been a prime Broadway product since the late 1800s.
 Rodgers & Hart had created some of the finest expressions of that genre.
 In the wake of artistic upheaval unleashed by Oklahoma, the Broadway musical entered a new golden commercial and artistic age -- with Rodgers and Hammerstein serving as the first true masters of the new integrated musical play.